troystribling/BlueCap/README.md

 }
 ```

-Here the powerOn future has been flatmapped to FutureStream&lt;Peripheral&gt; to ensure that the service scan starts after the bluetooth transceiver is powered on.
+Here the powerOn future has been flatmapped to startScanning(capacity:Int?) -> FutureStream<Peripheral> to ensure that the service scan starts after the bluetooth transceiver is powered on.
 On timeout peripheraDiscoveredFuture will complete with error BCError.peripheralDiscoveryTimeout.

 To stop a peripheral scan use the TimedScannerator method,